 Along the way, Polish studio Bloober Team has gotten very, very good at telling first-person horror stories, slowly but surely adding mechanics into a subgenre known for its interactive simplicity.
 With Layers of Fear, the Krakow-based team started something of a streaming phenomenon.
 Their 2017 masterpiece, Observer, added in some detective and adventure game style mechanics (and some stealth).
 Layers of Fear 2 added some narrative enhancements, and more complex stealth segments.

-Now, Bloober Team is taking on the 1999 horror film that helped put first-person horror in the mainstream with Blair Witch: Evil Hides in the Woods, which hits the Xbox One and PC on August 30 (occupying the late summer/back to school slot that feels very appropriate for the property).
+Now, Bloober Team is taking on the 1999 horror film that helped put first-person horror in the mainstream with a new game, simply titled Blair Witch, which hits the Xbox One and PC on August 30 (occupying the late summer/back to school slot that feels very appropriate for the property).

 There is an inherent danger to adding too much to a formula that thrives on simplicity.
 But from what I’ve played of the upcoming game—about a forty minute demo—I'm hopeful that they have the balance right.